ubam/infrastructure/FAQ.md

 ### 4.6 How will Ubuntu Touch work with the new SNAP packages?

-Snap packages are intended to be supported soon on the M10 Tablets and Pro 5 device.

 A snap is a self-contained package of libraries and runtimes that provide all the necessary ingredients to allow an application to run.
 This allow the snap to be confined from the OS and other apps through security mechanisms but still allow communication with other snaps according to policies defined by the user.
 In addition, users have the ability to upgrade/downgrade applicatinos without affecting the core OS or any other applications.
 This is game changing for GNU/Linux as it allows apps to be upgraded and modified worry free since it is possible to easily roll back to a previous state.
+Our goal is to support Snap packages on the M10 Tablets and Pro 5 device once the 16.04 update arrives.
+OS and Kernel patches will need modification and this is still a work in progress.

 ### 4.7 I am interested in learning programming for Ubuntu Touch, what is the best way to start and are there any courses?